-Each Month Beyond Your Blog asks members of our Facebook group to post their best work that has been featured outside of their personal blog.
-A guest editor selects five favorites (in the areas of humor, non-humor, how-to/informational, reported stories & essays and editor’s choice) to be featured on this page and we also promote them in our newsletter and on social media.
+Periodically Beyond Your Blog asks members of our Facebook group to post their best work that has been featured outside of their personal blog.
+Guest editors select five favorites (in the areas of humor, non-humor, how-to/informational, reported stories & essays and editor’s choice) to be featured on this page and we also promote them in our newsletter and on social media.
+The author also gets bragging rights and our adoration!

 Scroll through and enjoy some of the best writing from bloggers showcased around the web!